Ricciardi Lab

 Thesis title: Environmental factors affecting the relative abundance of native and invasive freshwater amphipods in the St. Lawrence River.

-[Current position: Lake Simcoe Scientist, Ontario Ministry of Environment; obtained PhD from York University]
+[Current position: Scientist, Environmental Monitoring & Reporting Branch, Ontario Ministry of Environment and Climate Change; obtained PhD from York University]

 Colette Ward (BSc Honours, 2004)